Christian Bethancourt Player Props: Rays vs. Giants

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .215 with 14 doubles, seven home runs and 13 walks.
+- Bethancourt is hitting .223 with 14 doubles, eight home runs and 13 walks.

-- In 17 games this season (22.1%), Bethancourt has picked up an RBI, and in four of those games (5.2%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 23.1% of his games this season, Bethancourt has driven in at least one run.
+In five of those games (6.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 35.1% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (10.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.